Skip to content

 • Program activities include film screenings, guest speakers, and a visit to a Hollywood Studio.

-• Students will engage in one-on-one portfolio reviews focused on career pathways, including opportunities, tools and strategies available to aspiring filmmakers.
+• Participants will engage in one-on-one portfolio reviews focused on career pathways, including opportunities, tools and strategies available to aspiring filmmakers.

-• All films will be screened in a state-of-the-art theater during the certificate ceremony at the end of the workshop.
+• All films will be screened during the certificate ceremony at the end of the workshop.
 Friends and family are welcome!

 This is an intensive immersion experience for beginning filmmakers designed to form a basic understanding of the aesthetic, creative, and logistical decisions involved in making a film.
 While previous experience in digital filmmaking is not required, this is a disciplined and rigorous program and requires a significant time commitment.
 Please refer to the program schedule for details.